Internet-Draft Mission AuthZEN August 2026

 A PDP conforming to this binding MUST:

 The runtime profile's Security Considerations ([I-D.draft-mcguinness-mission-runtime]) apply in full: placement and bypass, classification integrity, freshness and consumption honesty, Resource policy authority, TOCTOU and replay, and the limits of a compromised PEP or PDP.
-This section addresses only threats specific to the AuthZEN binding and the evidence objects.
+This section addresses only threats specific to the AuthZEN binding; threats specific to the evidence records are the runtime evidence companion's ([I-D.draft-mcguinness-mission-runtime-evidence]), and threats specific to capability-source binding are the capability-binding companion's ([I-D.draft-mcguinness-mission-capability-binding]).

 A deployment that composes with ARAP adds the Access Request Service to its trusted base: it adjudicates requestable denials and issues the approvals the PDP consumes as input.
 A compromised or misconfigured Access Request Service can auto-approve escalations, so it MUST be trusted, authenticated, and access-controlled like the PDP, and its auto-approval is bounded as above.